Carbonable/carbon-protocol/docs/mint/index.md

 # Carbonable Minter

+## ✨ Presentation

+Through buying Carbonable NFTs, investors take part in the financing of a new nature-based decarbonization project, tied to an underlying CO2 sequestration capacity, and granting an ongoing financial reward resulting from the sales of carbon credit assets.

+The minter is the decentralized smart-contract providing a permissionless and trustless mean to invest into the projects.

+## 📖 Description

 The minter is a dedicated contract to a single carbonable project contract, each time a new project is created an associated minter is also deployed.
 The minter is the definitive owner of the project contract, thus giving a property of decentralization to the project.

 The purpose of the minter is to provide all required features required to make private, pre and public sales.